-If you did not have surgery, your doctor and nurses slowly began to give you liquids, and then food.
+If you did not have surgery, your health care providers slowly began to give you liquids, and then food.

 If a tumor or cancer caused the blockage in your intestine, the surgeon may have removed it.
 Or, it may have been bypassed by routing your intestine around it.

 What to Expect at Home

-The outcome is usually good if the obstruction is treated before tissue damage or death occurs in the bowel.
+The outcome is usually good if the obstruction is treated before tissue damage or tissue death occurs in the bowel.
 Some people may have more bowel obstruction in the future.

 Your symptoms may be completely gone.
 Or, you may still have some discomfort, and your stomach may still feel bloated.
 There is a chance your intestine may become blocked again.

 - Space out your small meals.

-- Takes sips of clear liquids throughout the day.
+- Take sips of clear liquids throughout the day.

 Some foods may cause gas, loose stools, or constipation as you recover.
 Avoid foods that cause these problems.